 On Air Now

-American gangster films have taught us that musical instrument cases happen to be a handy prop for concealing a gun.
-But is there any evidence this actually happened in history?
+American gangster films have taught us that musical instrument cases are a handy prop for concealing a gun... but is there any evidence this actually ever happened?

-If American gangster movies are your jam, you might be familiar with the image of an enormous firearm tucked away inside a old-fashioned violin case.
+If you’re hot on your American gangster movies, you might be familiar with the image of a shotgun tucked away inside an old violin case.

 Ever seen Léon: The Professional, where the young Natalie Portman’s character carries a violin case used to house Léon’s guns?
 Or Desperado, the 1995 thriller where Antonio Banderas’ character hides a load in his guitar case?

-But it’s not just 90s gangster films: if you’re looking for a shrouded hiding place for a weapon, you don’t have to look far online before someone will suggest using the velvety interior of a violin case.
+No?
+Well, it’s not just 90s gangster films... if you’re looking for a shrouded hiding place for a weapon, you don’t have to look far online before someone will suggest using the velvety interior of a violin case.

-YouTube is full of step-by-step tutorials on how to custom-design a violin case for your own firearm, and the phenomenon features in plenty of video games (“What’s in my violin case?
+YouTube is full of step-by-step tutorials on how to custom-design a violin case for your own firearm (bit worrying, that one), and the phenomenon features in plenty of video games (“What’s in my violin case?
 Violence!” the character Jinx jokes in the game League of Legends).

 1928 Tommy gun inside a violin case. pic.twitter.com/NQE1axjndG— LADbible (@ladbible) April 14, 2015

 1920s America brought us flapper dresses, the Prohibition era… and the Thompson submachine gun (‘Tommy gun’ for short), patented by the American designer, John T. Thompson.